Octops/gameserver-ingress-controller/README.md

 octops-tl6hf-jjqvt   octops-tl6hf-jjqvt.mygame.com                   80, 443   67m
 octops-tl6hf-qzhzb   octops-tl6hf-qzhzb.mygame.com                   80, 443   67m

-# Test the public endpoint
+# Test the public endpoint.
+You will need a valid public domain or some network sorcery depending on the environment you pushed the manifest.
 $ curl https://octops-tl6hf-fnmgd.mygame.com

 # Output